top of page

 IMG_0080-3.jpg

-Azadeh spearheaded a mentorship program at TWBTA whose goal was to address the inequities of minority and immigrant opportunities in the Architecture profession.
-A team of mentors work closely with students to serve as an educational resource, offering greater exposure to the field and the opportunities that exist within it.
+Spearheading a mentorship program whose goal was to address the inequities of minority and immigrant opportunities in the Architecture profession, Azadeh enlisted a team of mentors to work closely with students to serve as an educational resource, offering greater exposure to the field and the opportunities that exist within it.

 bottom of page